 Aspect GRI Requirements Response Additional Contextual Information Additional relevant information required to understand organisational performance Human rights are dealt with through legislation in the UK.
 This is the only market in which we operate.
-Society > Society Local Communities Policies and practices to manage impacts on local communities The planning process ensures we carefully manage our impact on local communities.
+Society Local Policies and practices to manage impacts on The planning process ensures we carefully manage our

+Aspect GRI Requirements Response Communities local communities impact on local communities.
+This is supported by our Community Engagement Strategy and our commitment to the Considerate Constructors Scheme during construction.
+We are also rolling out our social sustainability metrics to help us understand and manage the impacts we have on local communities.
 Policies and practices to mitigate corruption risks, within the reporting organisation and/or the supply chain.
 Our Business Ethics, Whistle Blowing and Sustainable Procurement policies outline how we manage any corruption risks within our business and supply chain.
 Corruption Policy or screening process in place to mitigate incidents of money laundering, bribery and corruption through real estate valuations and transactions.
 Our Business Ethics and Sustainable Procurement policies mitigate money laundering, bribery and corruption issues.
 Public Policy Policy or procedure for managing the impact of the organisation on the community.
 We engage with communities during the planning process using our best practice community consultation guidelines.
 These ensure we carefully manage the impact of our organisation on the community.
-Anti- Competitive Behaviour Policies and procedures to identify and avoid anti-competitive behaviour, within the reporting organisation and/or the supply chain.
+See our Sustainability Policy and our Places Summary Report for further details.
+Anti-Competitive Behaviour Policies and procedures to identify and avoid anti-competitive behaviour, within the reporting organisation and/or the supply chain.
 Our Business Ethics Policy ensures we are able to identify and avoid anti-competitive behaviour.
 Compliance Procedures to ensure we comply with policies and practices regarding our impact on local communities and society.
 We comply with all UK regulations in this area and all local planning requirements.
-Goals and Performance Organisation-wide goals regarding performance relevant to the society aspects Our approach to society is incorporated within the Delivering Sustainable Communities area of our Vision2020 strategy Policy Organisation-wide policy or policies that define overall commitment to society aspects Our Sustainability Policy outlines our commitment to society, which is reflected in the Delivering Sustainable Communities area of our Vision2020 strategy.
-Organisational Responsibility The most senior position with operational responsibility for society aspects (or senior level governance structure) Karl Whiteman, Director in Charge of Sustainability Training and Awareness Procedures related to training and raising awareness in relation to society aspects We have a commitment to provide all direct employees with an individual sustainability training assessment and allocate training based on their job role/function.
-Monitoring, Follow-up and Remediation Procedures related to monitoring society aspects management and corrective and preventative actions, including those related to the supply chain Our best practice community consultation guidelines and our commitments within the Delivering Sustainable Communities area of Vision2020 set the procedures for managing our society aspects.
-Additional Contextual Information Additional relevant information required to understand organisational performance See the Vision2020, Delivering Sustainable Communities page of our website
+Goals and Performance Organisation-wide goals regarding performance relevant to the society aspects Our approach to society is incorporated within the Places focus area of our Vision2020 framework Policy Organisation-wide policy or policies that define overall commitment to society aspects Our Sustainability Policy outlines our commitment to society which is reflected in the Places focus area of our Vision2020 framework.
+Organisational Responsibility The most senior position with operational responsibility for society aspects (or senior level governance structure) Karl Whiteman, Director in Charge of Sustainability Training and Awareness Procedures related to training and raising awareness in relation to society aspects We have a commitment to provide all direct employees with an individual sustainability training assessment and allocate training based on their job role/function and will be rolling this out in 2013/14.
+Monitoring, Follow-up and Remediation Procedures related to monitoring society aspects management and corrective and preventative actions, including those related to the supply chain Our best practice community consultation guidelines and our commitments within the Places focus area of Vision2020 set the procedures for managing our society aspects.
+We also collect feedback through post-occupancy monitoring which is incorporated into our new developments.
+Additional Contextual Information Additional relevant information required to understand organisational performance See the Vision2020, Places page of our website